 NordVPN HQs Location and Privacy

-This means that NordVPN can preserve your private data and information even if it receives a legal request from any government agency.
-Meanwhile, the no-log policy and in-memory server mean that NordVPN does not have any data other than your NordVPN account information to begin with.
-This is obviously great for any user that aims towards privacy.
+NordVPN can preserve your private data and information even if it receives a legal request from any government agency.
+Meanwhile, the no-log policy and in-memory server mean that NordVPN does not have any data other than your NordVPN account information, to begin with.
+This is great for any user that aims toward privacy.